Emmasheunn/Emmasheunn/README.md

 # Hello there 👋, I'm Oluwadare Oluwaseun Emmanuel.
-I'm an entry level Data Analyst and I'm passionate about the immense role of Data in an ever-expanding world 🌍
+I'm an entry level Data Analyst and I'm passionate about understanding the immense role of Data in an ever-expanding world 🌍

 ## ✨ Here's a peephole into my world ✨